danidiaz/dep-t/README.md

   environment record, all other functions which depend on it will be affected in subsequent invocations.
 I don't think this happens with "Adventures..." at least when changing an already "assembled" record.

+- [registry](http://hackage.haskell.org/package/registry) is a package that
+  implements an alternative approach to dependency injection, one different from the `ReaderT`-based one.